Eschatologue/CM_wiki/docs/equipment/armour/armour-table.md

     **Buckler**.
 While holding a Buckler shield.
 You can use a Bonus Action to gain a +1 bonus to your AC until the start of your next turn.
 You can use a weapon with *Versatile* property even if you have a Buckler in the other hand.

     **Tower.** While holding a Tower shield, your speed is reduced by 10 ft.

-## Armour

-Anyone can put on a suit of armour or strap a shield to an arm.
-Only those proficient in the armour's use know how to wear it effectively, however.
-Your class gives you proficiency with certain types of armour.
-If you wear armour that you lack proficiency with, you have a disadvantage on any ability check, saving throw, or attack roll that involves Strength or Dexterity, and you can't cast spells.

 ### Armour Class (AC)